Afonsodalvi/Afonsodalvi/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Lumx and Omnes Consulting.
+- 🔭 I’m currently working on Omnes Consulting.
 - 🌱 I’m learning about Web3 always

 <div align="center">